FofanovLab/MTSv/scripts/README.md

 `out_path`: Directory to write output (Default: ./)

 ### Output
-`PROJECT_NAME_all.fasta`: Contains all sequence reads that aligned to taxid.
+`PROJECT_NAME_TAXID_all.fasta`: Contains all sequence reads that aligned to taxid.
-`PROJECT_NAME_signature.fasta`: Contains sequence reads that only aligned to this taxid and no other taxids.
+`PROJECT_NAME_TAXID_signature.fasta`: Contains sequence reads that only aligned to this taxid and no other taxids.

 ### Usage
 ```